sillsm/openklave/readme.md

 Wow, no. We're going to be consulting [USBMadeSimple](https://www.usbmadesimple.co.uk/) a lot for this section.
 It's a great, simple tutorial on the entire USB protocol with many pictures.

 All USB cables only have two datapins, D+ and D-.
 According to our spec sheet, A11 is D- and A12 is D+.
 We also see from USBMadeSimple that the host (the computer) starts by making some calls two these pins.
 We'll need to intercept these calls, answer back, and then exchange data somehow.

+We'll also be consulting Kevin Cuzner's baremetal [USB Driver for STM32](http://kevincuzner.com/2018/01/29/bare-metal-stm32-writing-a-usb-driver/), as he went through many parallel challenges writing a USB driver for a STM32-powered watch.